 By exercising the Galasa framework against SimBank, you can pre-empt a lot (but not all) of the work and learning necessary to eventually hook your own tests up with a genuine mainframe environment.
 If the provided SimBank tests do not work, then it is unlikely that you will be able to run your own tests on a mainframe application.
 In summary, SimBank helps you to learn Galasa's basic principles of operation before you need to learn how to connect Galasa to your own mainframe application-under-test.

-If you have previously started SimBank, then select and run its run configuration.
+If you have previously started SimBank, then choose Run > Run Configurations from the main menu and select and run the configuration that you created for SimBank.
 If not, complete the following steps:

 - Start Eclipse.

 - From the main menu, choose Run > Run Configurations.

 - In the Create, manage and run configurations dialog, right-click Galasa SimBank in the left pane and choose New Configuration.